madebybo/mr.bo-co/site/content/work/yieldmo-360-video.md

     - 360-video.gif
 video: 360-video-2.mp4
 snapshot:
-  overview: 360 video has been an emerging medium for more immersive content experiences.
-It is currently the most accessible form of vitual reality technology (smartphone accessible, enhanced experience with google cardboard devices), bolstered by the relatively low cost 360 video cameras and well executed distribution platforms like Facebook and the New York Times.
+  overview: "360 video has been an emerging medium for more immersive content experiences.
+It is currently the most accessible form of vitual reality technology (smartphone accessible, enhanced experience with google cardboard devices), bolstered by the relatively low cost 360 video cameras and well executed distribution platforms like Facebook and the New York Times. <br><br>This project aims to add Yieldmo's unique flavor to the experience and take the apodation even further: making it accessible virtually everywhere."
   team: business operation <br> ux research <br> ux design <br> engineering <br> marketing <br> data insights
   role: co-inventor, design lead
   patent: Method for Generating an Interactive 360° Video Advertisement (us 62/474,549)